 The Allstate Life Group is subject to extensive regulation, primarily at the state level.
 The method, extent, and substance of such regulation varies by state but generally has its source in statutes that establish standards and requirements for conducting the business of insurance and that delegate regulatory authority to a state agency.
-In general, such regulation is intended for the protection of those who purchase or use insurance products.
 These rules have a substantial effect on our business and relate to a wide variety of matters, including insurer solvency, reserve adequacy, insurance company licensing and examination, agent licensing, policy forms, rate setting, the nature and amount of investments, claims practices, participation in guaranty funds, transactions with affiliates, the payment of dividends, underwriting standards, statutory accounting methods, trade practices, and corporate governance.
 Some of these matters are discussed in more detail below.
-For a discussion of statutory financial information, see Note 14 of the consolidated financial statements.
-For a discussion of regulatory contingencies, see Note 11 of the consolidated financial statements.
-Notes 11 and 14 are incorporated in this Part I, Item 1 by reference.
+For a discussion of statutory financial information, see Note 15 of the consolidated financial statements.
+For a discussion of regulatory contingencies, see Note 12 of the consolidated financial statements.
+Notes 12 and 15 are incorporated in this Part I, Item 1 by reference.